The Texas man accused of killing 5 neighbors is in custody, authorities say

 Three others were injured and taken to a hospital.

-Ten people were in the home at the time of the shooting, San Jacinto County Sheriff Greg Capers said.
+Ten people were in the home at the time of the shooting, Capers said.
 Three others were injured and taken to the hospital.

 The shooting happened in Cleveland, an 8,000-person town northeast of Houston.